Divorce brings out the worst in all of us. Unfortunately, in a digital age, the worst of us remains online indefinitely.

 - Don’t lash out at former in-laws

-The Brown Law Offices, P.A. team offers valuable insight into social media strategy during your divorce.
+The law firm of Barna, Guzy & Steffen, Ltd. team offers valuable insight into social media strategy during your divorce.
 Don’t let Facebook destroy your legal outcome — seek legal feedback at your earliest convenience.